 Every Day Matters.
-Impact Summit will empower you to create a more sustainable world, one decision at a time.
+Impact Summit 2020 empowered individuals to create a more sustainable world, one decision at a time.

 Malcolm Rands - ecostore co-founder and Fairground Foundation executive chairman

 Malcolm has been active in the sustainability scene for over 33 years.
 He co-founded New Zealand’s first permaculture ecovillage in 1986 with his wife Melanie and a group of like-minded pioneers.
 He built a track record in the not-for-profit sector before founding ecostore and its not-for-profit arm Fairground Foundation.

 He’s twice been honoured with the New Zealand Ministry for the Environment’s Green Ribbon Award and ecostore has twice been named New Zealand Sustainable Business of the Year.
 Malcolm’s known as New Zealand’s ecoman, spending two years as the resident ‘green’ expert on New Zealand breakfast television.
 He’s also a member of the World Class New Zealand International Network.

 Sustainability experts from a variety of sectors discussed what is needed to ensure a sustainable future and answered questions from the audience.

 Veronica Harwood-Stevenson - Founder and CEO of Humble Bee